 Before the fair, prepare two or three questions to ask each employer.
 These should be related to the company or positions you’re interested in.
 Research the company ahead of time to ensure your questions are insightful and not easily answered by looking at their website.

 Have a notebook and pen with you.
 After speaking with recruiters, write down a few things that you discussed.
 Take note of what you liked or didn’t like about the company.
 You’ll want to reference these notes later to recall the conversation if you’re asked to schedule an interview.

 Attend a Prepare for the Fair workshop

-For more career fair tips, attend an upcoming Prepare for the Fair workshop.
+For more career fair tips, attend the upcoming virtual Prepare for the Fair workshop for graduate students and postdocs on Wednesday, Sept.
+27 from noon to 1 p.m.
 Learn more about navigating career fairs and other valuable information to help you ready your resume for the recruiters you speak to.